Runi-VN/LegoHouse/README.md

 [Project description](https://datsoftlyngby.github.io/dat2sem2019Spring/Modul3/LegoHus.html)

 ### Discussion
 The purpose of the project is to ensure that we (students) had all learned the same required knowledge from the Cupcake project.
-Therefore the project was made individually.
+Seeing as the project was developed in teams of 3-5 students, some might have missed out on essential knowledge.

-This was primarily because we worked as 3-5-man groups, so some students might have missed out on some parts, i.e. how to use JDBC to connect to a database.
+Therefore this project was made individually.

 Due to this, the overall design and some parts are straight up ripped from the Cupcake project.